 If I’m buying foods for the week, I want half my trolley to be full of fresh fruit and veggies.
 I want to include my smart carbs, but it shouldn’t be white bread.
 It should be things like wholegrain black rice or brown rice, whole grain pasta, or a nice wholegrain sourdough bread.
-Then I want to think: "What are my protein sources?"
+Then I want to think: “What are my protein sources?”
 I think of my balance across the course of the week.
-I might have meal with beef and one meal with pork, chicken or other poultry.
-I might have fish and I might have a vegetarian source of protein for one night.
+Perhaps you’ll have meal with beef and one meal with pork, chicken or other poultry.
+Then you may have fish and I might have a vegetarian source of protein for one night.

 The small amount of the trolley can be for whatever you may fancy… whether it’s a Tim Tam or a glass of wine.
 If you’re following a mainstream kind of diet there’s a little bit of room for those little extras.